Navid200/xDrip/docs/Nightscout/NS_Install.md

 To continue the installation, select item 2 (using arrows) "Installation Phase 1" and enter.
 It will take about 15 minutes for this step to complete.
-If SSH disconnects and you see a disconnect message, please reconnect and run sitem 2 again.
+If SSH disconnects and you see a disconnect message, please reconnect and run item 2 again.
 You will see error messages.
 Please be patient allowing the process to complete.

 <video width="400" controlsList="nodownload" src="./video/Install2.mp4" controls>